Decentralized-ID/decentralized-id.github.io/indy-sovrin-evernym/HyperledgerGlobalForum-VON-transcript.md

 "hey these two businesses just merged they've started a new entity", "those two entities no longer exist they've been dissolved in this new entity exists you should know that" and

-so that webhook capability will just whatever you're subscribed to when when our credential changes we can notify you that it happened and then you can dig in to figure out how that affects your permit and licensing service the other piece that we'll show is thing called decentralized flow dFlow
+so that webhook capability will just whatever you're subscribed to when when our credential changes we can notify you that it happened and then you can dig in to figure out how that affects your permit and licensing service the other piece that we'll show is thing called decentralized flow - [dFlow](https://dflow.orgbook.gov.bc.ca)

 <img src="http://i.imgur.com/a8WzejN.png"/>